-In 1995 I graduated from HKU University of Arts Utrecht in autonomous design.
-During my studies, I spent two periods abroad, in1993 in Brittany, France and in 1994 in Wroclaw, Poland.
-During that time landscapes and places played an important role for me.
+- In 1995 I graduated from the University of the Arts in Utrecht, department of autonomous design.
+At that time the landscape and places played an important role.

 - 1999 – After the art school humans became important.
 Since 1996 I was I practicing ‘community art’ even when this term ‘community art’ was not used yet.
 It became clear to me that I wanted to give meaning to sensitive processes in society.
 It generated rituals.
 One of my first projects was the laundry project in my own street and together with the residents.
 (1998).

 - Between 1996 – 2008 I executed large-scale art projects around demolition and changes.
 Everything came together in the last demolition project ‘Jackhammer and Treasure Chamber’ (Zaandam 2003 – 2006).
 It was mainly about farewell rituals.
 The projects were innovative and received a lot of financial support and publicity.

 - 2005 – present: All Souls’ Day Everywhere.
 Cemeteries furnish as a hospitable place with light, fire and rituals.
 Surviving relatives commemorate their dead in a special way.
 This project meant an innovative impulse to our death culture.
 In 2008 I won the Yarden prize.
 All Souls’ Everywhere has also been abroad since 2018 (Denmark).